hugo-fixit/docs/content/en/documentation/content-management/markdown-syntax/extended/index.md

 #### Supported types

-The extended alert syntax supports **13** types of admonition banners, Unless you [Customize admonitions][customize-admonitions], any unsupported type defaults to the `note` type.
+The extended alert syntax supports **13** types of admonition banners, Unless you [Customize admonitions][custom-admonitions], any unsupported type defaults to the `note` type.
 The type identifier is case-insensitive.

 ## Inserted Text {#inserted-text}